Aliases for FGF2 Gene

 GeneCards Summary for FGF2 Gene

 FGF2 (Fibroblast Growth Factor 2) is a Protein Coding gene.
-Diseases associated with FGF2 include corneal neovascularization and chronic myocardial ischemia.
-Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
+Diseases associated with FGF2 include Corneal Neovascularization and Crouzon Syndrome.
+Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.
 GO annotations related to this gene include cytokine activity and heparin binding.
 An important paralog of this gene is FGF1.